Plant disease resistance: Gene silencing

+Temperature significantly affects plant resistance to viruses.
+For example, plants with the N gene for tobacco develop tolerance to tobacco mosaic virus (TMV) but become systemically infected at temperatures above 28 °C. Similarly, Capsicum chinense plants carrying the Tsw gene can become systemically infected with Tomato spotted wilt virus (TSWV) at 32 °C. In the case of Beet necrotic yellow vein virus (BNYVV), plants expressing the BvGLYR1 gene showed higher virus accumulation at 22 °C compared to 30 °C, indicating that temperature influences the effectiveness of this gene in virus resistance.

 Host range

 Among the thousands of species of plant pathogenic microorganisms, only a small minority have the capacity to infect a broad range of plant species.
 Most pathogens instead exhibit a high degree of host-specificity.
 Non-host plant species are often said to express non-host resistance.
 The term host resistance is used when a pathogen species can be pathogenic on the host species but certain strains of that plant species resist certain strains of the pathogen species.
 The causes of host resistance and non-host resistance can overlap.
 Pathogen host range is determined, among other things, by the presence of appropriate effectors that allow colonization of a particular host.
 Pathogen host range can change quite suddenly if, for example, the pathogen's capacity to synthesize a host-specific toxin or effector is gained by gene shuffling/mutation, or by horizontal gene transfer.

 Epidemics and population biology

 Native populations are often characterized by substantial genotype diversity and dispersed populations (growth in a mixture with many other plant species).
 They also have undergone of plant-pathogen coevolution.
 Hence as long as novel pathogens are not introduced/do not evolve, such populations generally exhibit only a low incidence of severe disease epidemics.

 Monocrop agricultural systems provide an ideal environment for pathogen evolution, because they offer a high density of target specimens with similar/identical genotypes.
 The rise in mobility stemming from modern transportation systems provides pathogens with access to more potential targets.
 Climate change can alter the viable geographic range of pathogen species and cause some diseases to become a problem in areas where the disease was previously less important.

 These factors make modern agriculture more prone to disease epidemics.
 Common solutions include constant breeding for disease resistance, use of pesticides, use of border inspections and plant import restrictions, maintenance of significant genetic diversity within the crop gene pool (see crop diversity), and constant surveillance to accelerate initiation of appropriate responses.
 Some pathogen species have much greater capacity to overcome plant disease resistance than others, often because of their ability to evolve rapidly and to disperse broadly.